mirjunaid26/self-hosted-runner-application/README.md

 12. **Emergency Power Management Script:**
     - Detect power grid stress or supply issues and automatically initiate power-saving measures to prevent overload or system failures.

-When creating custom scripts, ensure that they are thoroughly tested in a controlled environment before deploying them to a production cluster.
-Also, consider implementing error handling, logging, and security measures to ensure the scripts function reliably and securely.
-Custom scripts should be periodically reviewed and updated to adapt to changing cluster requirements and technologies.

 ## PAID SOLUTIONS